AminaAzzmouri/skillfolio-frontend/skillfolio-frontend/docs/App.jsx.md

   This ensures a page refresh keeps you logged in, and the UI won’t prematurely redirect to /login while the session is still being restored.

+  Navbar is always visible and works with auth-aware HomeGate.

   ================================================================================